 - Press the Uninstall button to remove a selected program.

 - Restart the Windows OS when you’ve removed all the Apple software.

 - Open the File Explorer to double-check that all Bonjour, Apple, iTunes, iPod, QuickTime, and QuickTime VR subfolders are deleted from the Program Files, Program Files (x86) and System 32 folders.
 Delete those Apple software subfolders if there are any remaining.

 - Press the Download now button on this website page to add the latest iTunes version to Windows.
 If you have a 32-bit Windows platform, open this page instead.

-- Open File Explorer, right-click the iTunes installer and select Run as administrator from the context menu.
+- Open the File Explorer, right-click the iTunes installer and select Run as administrator from the context menu.
 Then go through the setup wizard.

 RELATED STORIES TO CHECK OUT:

 - Fix: iTunes causes high CPU usage in Windows

 - Fix: iTunes won’t install on Windows 10